CodiTramuntana/decidim-module-cdtb/README.md

 ### Spam & bots

 Spam and bots are daily menaces in the current Internet.
-Decidim is not an exeption, and is affected by both security concerns and performance.
+Decidim is not an exception, and is affected by both security concerns and performance.

 #### Bad bots and crawlers